-98 A Quote from Parent XXV.
+&lt;sup>108 A Quote from Parent XXV.

-99 Intoxicating Liquor Act 1998 - As amended 2003.
+&lt;sup>109 Intoxicating Liquor Act 1998 - As amended 2003.

-100 A Quote from Student XXII - 6th Year.
+&lt;sup>110 A Quote from Student XXII $-6^{th}$ Year.

-- 8. Another issue arises in 5th/6th year.
+- 8. Another issue arises in 5th & 6th year.
 During that period, there can be an 18th birthday party including friends from other schools almost every weekend.
-As well as posing a problem with academics, it also provides too many opportunities to drink excessively over a continuous period of time.
-It might be useful for the entire group of parents to agree to merge 18th birthday parties to reduce the number of opportunities to drink.
-It may also be useful to avoid parties during Christmas Exams/Mocks/State exams by holding parties in advance of these periods, or postponing parties until the exam periods finish. - 9.
-It is also worth remembering that older siblings having a house party where drink is available provides opportunities for younger siblings to obtain drink.101 - 10.
-According to some teenagers, they normally only drink when there "is a social event on, like a disco or house party."102 Given this fact, there is a need for extra vigilance at the following times - The night the Junior Certificate results are released. - The weekend at the start of the October mid-term & Halloween night itself. - The days the Christmas exams finish and the Christmas holidays begin. - House parties over Christmas. - The weekend the spring mid-term starts/ends and when mock exams finish. - When the Easter holidays start and finish. - The weekend the summer holidays begin and end, as well as events such as concerts and outdoor music festivals. - 11.
+As well as posing a problem with to academics, it also provides too many opportunities to drink excessively over a continuous period of time.
+It might be useful for the entire group of parents to agree to, for example, merging eighteenth birthday parties to reduce the number of opportunities to drink.
+It might be useful to avoid parties during Christmas Exams/Mocks and the State Exams themselves by holding parties in advance, or postponing parties until the exam periods are over. - 9.
+It is also worth remembering that older siblings having a house party where drink is available provides opportunities for younger siblings to obtain drink.
+111 - 10.
+According to some teenagers, they normally only drink when there "is a social event on, like a disco or house party."
+Given this, there is a need for extra vigilance at the following times - The night the Junior Certificate results are released. - The weekend at the start of the October mid-term & Halloween night itself. - The day the Christmas exams finish and the day the Christmas holidays begin. - House parties over Christmas. - The weekend the spring mid-term starts/ends and when mock exams finish. - When the Easter holidays start and finish. - The weekend the summer holidays begin and end, as well as events such as concerts and outdoor music festivals. - 11.
 The aftermath of big sporting events such as soccer, basketball, rugby, hockey or G.A.A. matches can cause particular problems.
 After such sporting events, win or lose, emotions are high.
 Excessive drinking heightens passions and excitement.
 As a result, teenagers can feel invincible and engage in activities in which they would not normally participate.
 Often, a pack mentality takes over, and can result in activities that may cause criminal damage, or result in serious injury.
 Teenagers need to be reminded of the long-term consequences of getting a criminal conviction.
 Having a criminal record can result in difficulties with future job and visa applications.
-Furthermore, there are a considerable number of third level courses that now require Garda vetting. - 12.
-Parents103 have suggested that it is difficult to arrange family based alternatives to divert attention from possible negative activities.
+Furthermore, there are a considerable number of third level courses that now require Garda vetting and each year the list is getting longer.

+12. Some parents have suggested that it is quite difficult to arrange a family based alternative to divert attention from possible negative activities.
 As a result, parents find if they collectively arrange alternative activities together, it becomes easier to persuade teenagers to participate in these healthier activities.